jackdewinter/pymarkdown/docs/rules/rule_md027.md

 The most obvious difference between is in the treatment of extra spaces on Blank Lines within a Block Quote element.
-A frequent victim of cut-and-paste accidents, there are often times when a Blank Line is followed by extra whitespace characters, as such:
+A frequent victim of cut-and-paste accidents, it is not unusual to have a Blank Line that is followed by extra whitespace characters:

 ```Markdown
 >{space}{space}